How to deal with anxiety when travelling

 None of this is working

 Charlotte ….
 I’ve tried all of these amazing tips, but unfortunately they are just not working for me today.
-My anxiety is on tip top form and it’s winning.
+My anxiety when travelling is on tip top form and it’s winning.
 Mate, that is totally fine.
 Do not worry and please try to be kind to yourself.
 Some days the world can just seem a little too scary, you’ve done all you can but actually you aren’t feeling better.

 Go back to your accommodation, go lie on your bed, sit on your balcony, have a shower anything that will calm you.